Cascadian Farm Project Aims to Demonstrate the Power of Organic Oats to Build Soil and Capture Carbon

 ”We continue to make investments to advance the organic movement and strengthen our supply chain,” said Carla Vernón, president of the Annie’s operating unit.
 “We hope this project allows us to generate data to show that implementing regenerative agriculture practices results in improved outcomes — including economic resiliency and long-term benefits for farmers.”

-As part of this program, Grain Millers will identify farmers who have successfully built soil, as well as farmers who are just beginning that journey.
-The aim is to learn from farmers who have successfully built soil, understand their motivations and management practices as well as understand what prevents other farmers from making the same commitment.
+As part of this program, Grain Millers will identify farmers who have successfully built soil.
+That’s in addition to farmers who are just beginning that journey.
+The aim is to learn from farmers who have successfully built soil.
+Moreover, to understand their motivations and management practices.
+Not to mention what prevents other farmers from making the same commitment.
 Ultimately, the intent is to cultivate best practices with economic and social impacts to share amongst all farmers in the supply chain and partner to accelerate their path to soil health.

 “We’ve been a strong advocate within the organic movement for decades,” said Steve Eilertson, President of Grain Millers.
 “We see oats as a critical part of returning the health to our nation’s soils and we’re thrilled to support this program.”

 The pilot program includes organic oat farms in the Upper Midwest.
-The research team will work with farmers to help demonstrate the impact of regenerative agricultural systems in organic oats farming including cover crops, no-till, and crop rotation practices.
+The research team will work with farmers to help demonstrate the impact of regenerative agricultural systems in organic oats farming.
+That includes cover crops, no-till, and crop rotation practices.

 A Pioneer in Organic

 Cascadian Farm joined General Mills in 2000 as the company’s first organic brand.
-Cascadian Farm has a history of leading the company’s corporate sustainability efforts and now is going beyond organic to further the brand’s commitment to soil health by supporting farming practices that have a positive impact.
+Cascadian Farm has a history of leading the company’s corporate sustainability efforts.
+However, they’re now going beyond organic to further the brand’s commitment to soil health.
+Therefore, they’re supporting farming practices that have a positive impact.
 Healthy soil is crucial not only for food production but for clean and abundant water supplies and a stable climate.

-General Mills is showcasing the company’s natural and organic brands, including Cascadian Farm, at Natural Products Expo West March 9-11 in Booth 527.
+General Mills is showcasing the company’s natural and organic brands.
+That includes Cascadian Farm, at Natural Products Expo West March 9-11 in Booth 527.

 A Leader in Soil Health Advancement